markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 >
 > 3. It helps keep us organized so we can focus on one task at a time

-To keep the current Run Buddy web site up and running on the `master` branch while we work on our list of features to add, we created the `staging` branch.
-We won't touch the `master` branch until every GitHub issue is marked "complete", so in the meantime we'll be using `staging` to receive our updates as we progress.
+To keep the current Run Buddy web site up and running on the `master` branch while we work on our list of features to add, we created the `development` branch.
+We won't touch the `master` branch until every GitHub issue is marked "complete", so in the meantime we'll be using `development` to receive our updates as we progress.

 ### NEED: video or graphic explaining this workflow

 Breaking this down into steps, this is going to be what our flow looks like:

-1. Create a branch based off the `master` branch and call it `staging` using `git checkout`
+1. Create a branch based off the `master` branch and call it `development` using `git checkout`

-2. From `staging` create a new branch for a feature we're working on, like `flexbox`
+2. From `development` create a new branch for a feature we're working on, like `flexbox`

 3. We do all of our work for that feature in that new branch

-4. When it's complete, we take the code from that branch and **merge** it into `staging`, so `staging` now has all of the updates from that branch
+4. When it's complete, we take the code from that branch and **merge** it into `development`, so `development` now has all of the updates from that branch

-5. Make a new branch based off `staging` for the next feature or issue we're tackling
+5. Make a new branch based off `development` for the next feature or issue we're tackling

 6. Repeat step 4

-7. When all features are complete and all of the updated code is in `staging`, we test our `staging` branch one more time to make 100% sure it is ready to go into "production"
+7. When all features are complete and all of the updated code is in `development`, we test our `development` branch one more time to make 100% sure it is ready to go into "production"

-8. We push the local `staging` branch to a `staging` branch in our GitHub repository and we request client "review" before merging it into `master` and going live with our new code
+8. We push the local `development` branch to a `development` branch in our GitHub repository and we request client "review" before merging it into `master` and going live with our new code

 Steps 2-4 will be repeated as long as there are GitHub issues, so we'll get a lot of practice over the next few lessons.
 The last step is going to be saved until the very end, as it is a different process since it needs to go into "review" before it is deemed ready to go.

 The nice thing about this workflow for us is that we are going to stay very organized and we can rest assured that even if we mess something up, it won't affect the current live site and we can fix it without anyone ever noticing!

-So what we'll work on now is getting our updated page with all of our flexbox layouts into the `staging` branch:
+So what we'll work on now is getting our updated page with all of our flexbox layouts into the `development` branch:

 ### NEED: Video walkthrough or gif of each step

 1. Make sure your code is committed.
 You can use `git status` to check if there's anything you need to do.

-2. Use `git checkout staging` to move back into the `staging` branch.
+2. Use `git checkout development` to move back into the `development` branch.
 If you have uncommitted work, you will not be allowed to perform this command.

-3. Double-check that you in fact are in `staging` by typing in `git branch` or `git status`.
+3. Double-check that you in fact are in `development` by typing in `git branch` or `git status`.
 Remember with `git branch` you have to type `q` to quit that list that is displayed.

-4. Now we want to tell the `staging` branch to go and look at the `flexbox` branch and copy the code from `flexbox` into `staging`.
+4. Now we want to tell the `development` branch to go and look at the `flexbox` branch and copy the code from `flexbox` into `development`.
 To do this we need to use a `git merge` command like this:

 ```bash
 git merge flexbox
 ```

-5. If there are no conflicts, the updated code from `flexbox` will now be reflected in `staging`.
+5. If there are no conflicts, the updated code from `flexbox` will now be reflected in `development`.
 Open the page in a browser and test it!

 The next step is up to you or your team, and that is deciding what to do with the `flexbox` branch.
 A lot of times, for cleanliness, a branch will be deleted after it's merged since it isn't necessarily needed anymore.
 This is more for large projects where there is a team of people working in a ton of different branches for a repository and it could be confusing.